 Designer Soutra Gilmour offers simple elegance everywhere you look: the pink marble-like backdrop, the bare, strategically revolving stage, the costumes — Ashton in blue blouse and flared jeans, Cox in jeans and jacket, Hiddleston a closely tailored suit, the three of them beautifully groomed and ensuring that no eyes will leave the stage.

 “Well, it’s nice, sometimes, to think back, isn’t it?” says Emma blithely at the outset.
 Lloyd, who also directed an uproariously good The Hothouse in 2013, again makes the most out of Pinter’s morbid sense of irony.

 Venue: Harold Pinter Theatre, London

 Cast: Tom Hiddleston, Zawe Ashton, Charlie Cox, Edward Arnold

 Playwright: Harold Pinter

 Set and costume designer: Soutra Gilmour

 Lighting designer: Jon Clark

-Music and sound designer: Ben & Max Ringham
+Music and sound designers: Ben and Max Ringham

-Presented by Ambassador Theatre Group Productions, Benjamin Lowy Productions, Gavin Kalin Productions, Glass Half Full Productions
+Presented by The Jamie Lloyd Company, Ambassador Theatre Group Productions, Ben Lowy Productions, Gavin Kalin Productions, Glass Half Full Productions

 Sign up for THR news straight to your inbox every day